-However, it is a delicious addition to the GAPS Diet protocol, an easy to make dessert, and a wonderful way to get more (healing and nutrient dense) raw egg yolks into yourself or family members.
+However, it is a delicious addition to the GAPS Diet protocol, an easy-to-make dessert, and a wonderful way to get more (healing and nutrient-dense) raw egg yolks into yourself or your family members.
 It also makes a great topping for my GAPS Intro pancakes!

 It is also (technically) a GAPS Introduction Diet legal dessert.
 Yes, I said that right.

-Please use sparingly and judiciously on the Introduction Diet as this period of the GAPS Diet and Protocol is meant to be a period of deep nutrition and healing.
+Please use sparingly and judiciously on the Introduction Diet as this GAPS Diet and Protocol period is meant to be a period of deep nutrition and healing.